 8. Donate to Charity

 Receiving your tax refund gives you a perfect opportunity to donate money to a cause that's close to your heart.
 Be sure to save your receipts from donating, so you'll have the proper documentation if you itemize your deductions next year.
-One important aspect of good money management is sharing some of your wealth with those less fortunate.

 9. Replace an Inefficient Appliance

 If you're still using an old refrigerator or washer-dryer combo that's energy inefficient, consider donating your old appliances to a charitable organization and buying a replacement that's greener.
 You'll enjoy a new appliance and your utility bills could be lower as a result.